 In his book Cognitive Surplus, Clay Shirky discusses the effectiveness of the service PickupPal.
 This is a portal that caters to the idea of ridesharing: if a person needs to go downtown on a Friday at 11:00 he posts a request and a special service matches him with other requests from people who are going in pretty much the same direction at around the same time.
 The travellers are united, the passenger paying towards the cost of petrol and the driver driving, and as a result there are fewer cars on the roads, easing the strain on nature, and everyone’s happy (except the bus companies, but that’s a whole other story).

-It’s worth emphasising that here we’re talking not about Internet chatter, which is how we often perceive the Internet, but real social interaction that is arranged online but implemented offline.
+It’s worth emphasizing that here we’re talking not about Internet chatter, which is how we often perceive the Internet, but real social interaction that is arranged online but implemented offline.

 Of course, what underlies PickupPal is a useful service, an algorithm that selects options and a thematically united community (as well as the activity of its users).
 But the main parameter of its efficiency is statistical coverage via a web consisting of the maximum possible number of potential interacting participants.
 This is when a quantity of users becomes a new quality of coordination between users.

-To characterise this transition from the probable to the inevitable, we can draw on the principle of the statistical inevitability of the probable:
+To characterize this transition from the probable to the inevitable, we can draw on the principle of the statistical inevitability of the probable:

 When there is a large enough body of events, the “probable” becomes “inevitable”.